CederGroupHub/MaterialParser/README.md

-# Material Parser
+# Material Parser and Reactions Extractor

+The package consists of two modules:

+ * Material parser
+ * Recipe extractor

-Simple parser which allows for:
+Material parser allows for:

- * extraction of composition from chemical formulas,
+ * extracting composition from chemical formulas,
- * finding chemical names corresponding to abbreviations in text,
+ * constructing dictionary of materials abbreviations,
+ * finding values of stoichiometric and elements parameters,
+ * splitting mixtures into compounds

+Recipe extractor:

+ * obtain materials and their compositions using Material parser
- * finding values of stoichiometric and elements parameters
+ * substitutes values of stoichiometric and elements parameters
+ * constructs non-ballanced reactions from list of available targets and precursors

 ### Installation:
 ```